ckolumbus/NuGet.Powershell/docs/help/Get-NuGetPackageNuspec.md

 # Get-NuGetPackageNuspec

 ## SYNOPSIS
-Get the `nuspec`s for provided package identities as `XmlDocument`.
+Get the `nuspec` content for provided package identities as `XmlDocument`.

-Can read from local directories (see `Install-NugetPackage`), local `.nupkg` files and remote packages.
-For the latter the packages needs to be downloaded.

 ## SYNTAX